 Keep to public routes that are well lit at night and don't take risky short cuts - even if you are in a hurry.
 The SU Bar is open most nights as well as The Shop on The Street.

-Also, the Lodge is staffed 24 hours a day, 365 days of the year should you require assistance.
+Also, the Security Control room is staffed 24 hours a day, 365 days of the year should you require assistance.
 Keep to the designated lit walkways on campus, which have been tested and meet British Standards for lighting level in public spaces.

 If in doubt, get the bus or a taxi.
 See the Travel and Transport pages for more information.